-- rinse then pat dry the mahi filets with paper towels
+- Rinse then pat dry the Mahi fillets with paper towels

-- add stock and wine to the skillet, bring to a boil and reduce by half
+- Add the white wine, stock and lemon juice to the skillet.
+Bring to a boil and allow the stock to reduce by half.

 - **You can peel the shrimp if you like before serving or simply have your guests peel them with the dinner.